 3. Contrasting foliage and textures are as important as floral colour.
 Try for variety in the shape and size of leaves as well as the plant shape.
 For example, a nice combination would be the upright form of Garden Phlox Phlox paniculata, the rounded shape of Peony Paeonia lactiflora, the grass-like foliage of Daylilies Hemerocallis, and the spire-like flowers of Scarlet Sage Salvia splendens.

 4. Create a layered look.
 Select a variety of plant heights – roughly an equal mix of short, medium and tall varieties.
 Swaths and groupings that repeat throughout the bed will make the best impression.
 Hint – most perennials will tolerate being moved in future but shrubs will resist.
 As your largest and most permanent elements, shrub selection and placement is the most critical.

 5. Keep it simple and unified – Less is often more!
 Start with 3 main colour choices and don’t overdo the variety of plant materials.
 Hint – whites will glow even on dull days and in the evenings.

 6. Choose plants for your hardiness zone.
-You’ll be rewarded by less work and better looking plants.
+You’ll be rewarded with less work and better-looking plants.
 The ones listed in this article are suitable for a range of hardiness and your local nursery will usually stock varieties that are appropriate for your area.

 - Number of varieties – The average perennial blooms for 3 weeks.
 To ensure a few varieties are in bloom at the same time, even a small bed needs a minimum of 12 different varieties.
 Hint – consider three as the minimum quantity of each annual or perennial variety.